pytorch/vision/references/detection/README.md

 They serve as a log of how to train specific models, to provide baseline training and evaluation scripts to quickly bootstrap research.

-Due to pycocotools not filling in their `setup.py` `install_requires` you must install pycocotools after you install cython seperately.
+To execute the example commands below you must install the following:

 ```
-pip install cython
+cython
+pycocotools
-pip install pycocotools matplotlib
+matplotlib
 ```

 Except otherwise noted, all models have been trained on 8x V100 GPUs.